How to write and present scientific results

 Location

-Rooms written in the schedule above and located at the Dept. of Mathematics, via Trieste 63 Padova
+Rooms listed in the schedule above at the Dept of Mathematics, via Trieste 63 Padova